oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 The following rules MUST be applied to determine the filename for the CSAF document:

-1. The value `/document/tracking/id` is converted into lower case.
+1. The value `/document/tracking/id` is converted into lowercase.
 2. Any character sequence which is not part of one of the following groups MUST be replaced by a single underscore (`_`):
-   * Lower case ASCII letters (0x61 - 0x7A)
+   * lower-case ASCII letters (0x61 - 0x7A)
    * digits (0x30 - 0x39)
    * special characters: `+` (0x2B), `-` (0x2D)